Navarre Veille Reserve 50 Year

-Situated along the banks of the Charente River in southwestern France, Domaine du Renclos was founded in 1811 by Pierre Navarre, a French shipping merchant.
+Situated along the banks of the Charente River in southwestern France, Domaine du Renclos was founded in 1811 by Pierre Navarre Veille Reserve, a French shipping merchant.
 The 11 hectares Navarre Estate, which is the equivalent of only 0.04 square miles, is situated entirely within the Grande Champagne cru of Cognac, France.
 Today, Jacky Navarre ” a fourth-generation cognac distiller and one of the last remaining purists in the industry ” tends to the estate with a simple rule: “Let nature do (most of) the work.”

-Navarre Cognac Vieille Reserve has explosive notes of dried apricots, grapes and raisins that compliment a spicy, oaky undertone.
-The finish, which is long, luxurious and hedonistic, has slightly earthy notes, along with hints of cinnamon, honey and oak.
+Navarre Cognac Vieille Reserve has explosive notes of dried apricots, grapes, and raisins that compliment a spicy, oaky undertone.
+The finish, which is long, luxurious, and hedonistic, has slightly earthy notes, along with hints of cinnamon, honey, and oak.

 Very dark amber – naturally so.